Faitout Maouassa: Club career

 Maouassa came through the youth section of Nancy.
 He made his Ligue 2 debut on 3 August 2015 in a match against Tours.
 On 16 June 2017, Maouassa signed a four-year deal with Ligue 1 club Rennes after Nancy had suffered relegation.

 On 31 August 2021, Maouassa signed for Belgian side Club Brugge.
 He was loaned back to Ligue 1 with Montpellier on 21 June 2022.
+In September 2023, he joined Lens on a season-long loan with an option-to-buy.
+On 25 January 2024, Maouassa moved on a new loan to Granada in Spain.

 International career

 Maouassa was born in France to parents from the Republic of the Congo.
-He is a youth international for France.
+He is a former youth international for France.